pranavsrinivas29/DSA/README.md

 - `SinglyLinkedList.py`: Contains the implementation of a singly linked list (SLL), where each node points to the next node in the sequence.
 - `DoublyLinkedList.py`: Contains the implementation of a doubly linked list (DLL), where each node has pointers to both the next and previous nodes.
 - `Stack.py`: Contains the implementation of a stack, which follows the Last-In-First-Out (LIFO) principle.
+- `Queue.py`: Contains the implementation of a queue, which follows the First-In-First-Out (FIFO) principle.

 ## Features